dib-lab/dib_rotation/doc/05_starting_with_data.md

 We can click directly on the `FASTQ files (FTP)` to download them to our computer.
 Alternative, we can copy the links and use these to download the files to a remote computer like Farm.

 Before we download these files, let's set up a directory structure that will help us stay organized.

-Go to your base home directory
+Go to your base home directory:

 ```
 cd ~